-The Hong Kong economy characteristics are low tax, a free market, and nonintervention.
+Hong Kong’s economy characteristics are low taxes, a free market, and nonintervention.
 Since the company law is simplified, setting up a company in Hong Kong is easier than in China and takes days, not months.
-In Hong Kong, income tax is up to 16.5%, in China – up to 25% (net value).
+In Hong Kong, income tax is up to 16.5%, and in China – up to 25% (net value).

 People in mainland China and Hong Kong use different languages on a daily basis.
 In Hong Kong, Cantonese (written in traditional characters) and English are the most common languages; in China, it is Mandarin (written in simplified characters).

 Another important difference is the currency.
-In Hong Kong, the currency is the Hong Kong dollar (HK$, HKD), in China – yuan (CNY or renminbi, RMB).
+In Hong Kong, the currency is the Hong Kong dollar (HK$, HKD), and in China – the yuan (CNY or renminbi, RMB).